Setting and achieving goals usually concerns the mental and physical aspects of life. Learn how to check the progress of all your goals.

 I avoid using offensive words and use more positive substitutes at all times.

-I also classify the goals according to four categories:
+I also classify the goals into four categories:

 Self-Care - of your body, emotions, mind and soul.
 If you neglect them helping others, growing, and making your dreams true will not be possible.